 Salary increases were based on a service-related table.
 Mortality rates for active members, retirees, survivors and disabilitants were based on RP-2014 generational mortality tables projected with mortality improvement scale MP-2015 from a base year of 2014.
-Benefit increases for retirees are assumed to be 2.0 percent every January 1st indefinitely.
+Benefit increases for retirees are assumed to be 2.0 percent in 2018, 1.0 percent through 2023, and 1.5 percent thereafter.